pik3d/19en/README.md

 or by means of "pipe"( this saves time and disk space ).

 The framework can be installed on Windows 7, 10, Linux (tested in Mint 21.1).
-Version 19.5.3 is compiled with JAVA-20 using javaFX .
+Current version 19.5.4 is compiled with JAVA-20 using javaFX .

 Description of the framework, formats and install procedure in the file: pik3d_DOC.html (contained in the install archive: pik3d.zip).